danielatrivella/np3_ligand/np3_LigPCDS/README.md

 1. ligands_data_folder: The path to the ligand data folder called 'ligands' where the ligands sdf files are located.
 Its parent folder is expected to the data_folder_path.
 2. valid_ligands_filtered_list_path: The path to the CSV file containing the list of valid ligands and their SMILES.
 This file is expected to be the output of the quality filter script (step 1.5).
-Mandatory columns = 'ligID','ligCode','missingHeavyAtoms','smiles'.
+Mandatory columns = 'ligID','ligCode','smiles'.
 The name of this file will be used to label the output xyz folder, which will store the labeled ligands .xyz files;
 3. vocab_path: The path to the text file containing the desired vocabulary to be used to label the ligands structure.
 It must contain one class per line.
 The ligands SDF will be fragmented and its atoms classes will be matched against this